U.S. Fed puts December rate hike firmly on the agenda

 The Fed has been struggling to convince investors a rate hike was imminent in the wake of data this month that showed U.S. employers slammed the brakes on hiring in August and September.

-But it countered the skepticism on Wednesday by saying even slower hiring was still enough to get it closer to its goal of maximum employment.
+But it countered the scepticism on Wednesday by saying even slower hiring was still enough to get it closer to its goal of maximum employment.

 Central bank policymakers also pointed to "solid rates" of growth in consumer spending and business investment, while eliminating a reference from their previous statement warning a global economic slowdown could sap U.S. economic strength.